HTML5: Section or Article?

 So basically the section element should contain related information grouped under a generic heading.

-Estelle Wey creates a good analogy when she talks about a newspaper being split into sections: news, sports and real-estate (well she is American).
+Estelle Weyl creates a good analogy when she talks about a newspaper being split into sections: news, sports and real-estate (well she is American).
 Each of these has a generic heading and contains information that is related to this heading.
 Chances are each of these sections will contain articles, which leads us nicely onto…

 Article